-The winery is located in the municipality of Labarde in the area Margaux in the Médoc (Haut-Médoc, Bordeaux).
-In the Bordeaux Classification after the old now no longer valid system, it was last classified in 2003 as "Cru Bourgeois Exceptionnel".
-The origin of the ancient estate goes back to the year 1428, in which a Guilhem de Siran is called as owner.
-As a result, there were numerous owners, including the estate belonged to the great-grandparents of the painter Henri de Toulouse-Lautrec (1864-1901).
-Since 1858, the estate has been owned by the Miailhe family.
-In 2007 William Alain and Brigitte Miailhe handed over the business they had run since 1978 to their son Edouard Miailhe, who now leads the family in the fifth generation.
-Responsible for the production are Hubert de Bouard (oenologist), Jean-Luc Chevalier (vineyards) and Marjolaine Defrance (cellar technology).
+The estate is located in the municipality of Labarde in the area Margaux in the Médoc (Haut-Médoc, Bordeaux).
+In the Bordeaux Classification according to the old system, which is no longer valid, it was last classified as "Cru Bourgeois Exceptionnel" in 2003.
+The ancient estate dates back to 1428, when a Guilhem de Siran was named as the owner.
+As a result, there were numerous owners, including the estate of the great-grandparents of the painter Henri de Toulouse-Lautrec (1864-1901).
+The estate has been owned by the Miailhe family since 1858.
+In 2007, William Alain and Brigitte Miailhe handed over the business they had run since 1978 to their son Edouard Miailhe, who is now the fifth generation to run it.
+Hubert de Bouard (oenologist), Jean-Luc Chevalier (vineyards) and Marjolaine Defrance (cellar technology) are responsible for production.

-The total property covers 88 hectares of land.
-Of these, the vineyards cover 25 hectares of vineyards on permeable gravel so that the vines one water stress are exposed and have deep roots.
-The vineyards are very large with 10,000 vines / hectare close planted and with an average of 45 to 50 hectoliters / hectare income reduced, It will be the typical Bordeaux varieties Merlot (46%), Cabernet Sauvignon (43%), Petit Verdot (10%) and Cabernet Franc (1%).
-Environmentally friendly cultivation has been taking place since 2000 ecological. sustainable Principles.
+The entire property extends over 88 hectares of land.
+Of these, the vineyards cover 25 hectares of vines on water-permeable gravel so that the vines are one water stress exposed and need to be deeply rooted.
+The vineyards are very strong with 10,000 vines / hectare close planted and strong with an average of 45 to 50 hectoliters / hectare income reduced, They are the varieties typical of Bordeaux Merlot (46%), Cabernet Sauvignon (43%), Petit Verdot (10%) and Cabernet Franc (1%) cultivated.
+Environmentally friendly management has been carried out since 2000 ecological. sustainable Principles.

-The long-lived Margaux red wine from above blend ratio will be 12 to 14 months in one-third new Barrique expanded.
-The second wines "S de Siran" (until 1998 "Château Bellegarde", CS, ME, CF, 12 months in 10% new oak barrels), "Bel Air de Siran" (CS, ME, 12 months in oak barrels) and "Château St-Bar".
-Jacques ”(CS, ME, CF, 10 months in stainless steel and oak barrels).
-Every year 130,000 to 150,000 bottles of wine are produced.
+The long-lasting Margaux red wine from the above blend ratio is 12 to 14 months in one third new Barrique expanded.
+The second wines are called "S de Siran" (until 1998 "Château Bellegarde"; CS, ME, CF; 12 months in 10% new barrique), "Bel Air de Siran" (CS, ME; 12 months in barrique) and "Château St- Jacques ”(CS, ME, CF; 10 months in stainless steel and barrique).
+130,000 to 150,000 bottles of wine are produced annually.